Miguel Glatzer, Ph.D.

 - PSC 393 Modern Portugal: History, Economics and Political Development.
 A summer study abroad course taught in Lisbon at ISEG-UTL through University of Massachusetts-Dartmouth

 - “Incomplete Modernity or Typically Modern: Portuguese National Identity in an Era of Rapid Transition,” co-authored with Michael Baum.
 In Sebastian Royo, ed.
 Portugal in the Twenty-First Century: Politics, Society and Economics.
 Lanham, MD: Lexington Books.
-Forthcoming.
+2012.